 The carbon emissions of vehicle manufacturing will reduce as the broader economy decarbonises (Australia will eventually start decarbonising iron ore mining, for example), but this is going to be a slow, steady process, and the problems with sustainability are broader.
-Manufacturing multi-ton vehicles is resource intensive and it seems unlikely that will ever change.
+Manufacturing multi-ton vehicles is always going to be resource intensive.

 And global equity considerations make it even clearer that anything approaching one motor vehicle per household is unsustainable.
 The UK has roughly one private motor vehicle for every two people; the world as a whole one for every nine people.
 Are we going to demand more than our share of the world's resources here, or do we envisage the manufacture of three billion new vehicles?

 Families who have already managed to limit their car use to occasional trips, and who mostly use public transport or walk or cycle, absolutely should not be buying electric vehicles.
 They should be keeping their old cars going as long as possible, until they can give up owning a car and switch to using car clubs, taxis, and hire cars instead.

 And governments, national and local, should focus on reducing car use rather than electrifying private vehicles.
 Getting one vehicle off the roads - and one fewer vehicle manufactured - is the equivalent of electrifying several.
 Electrification efforts should be concentrated on taxis, car club vehicles, buses, service and freight vehicles, and so forth.